 You can vote in person on Election Day, absentee in person at the county auditor’s office or at a satellite voting station (early voting), or by absentee ballot by mail.

-Do I need an ID to vote?
+Do I need an ID to vote in person?

 • Iowa driver’s license